dafenner/CrowdQCplus/README.md

 **Option 3:**

-Download the latest release of CrowdQC+ as a `.tar.gz` file ([list or releases](https://github.com/dafenner/CrowdQCplus/releases)), save it locally, and install it in your programming environment:
+Download the latest release of CrowdQC+ as a `.tar.gz` file ([list of releases](https://github.com/dafenner/CrowdQCplus/releases)), save it locally, and install it in your programming environment:
 ```
 install.packages(<PATH_TO_THE_tar.gz_FILE>, repos = NULL, type ="source")
 ```